 Well, those four years have sure flown by since we opened the doors to Industry.
 We have been dedicating ourselves to the skate and snow community so much that we may have been so preoccupied we haven’t officially introduced ourselves.
 We are nothing but a local group of people who live and breathe the lifestyle of skate & snow.
 We are learning and growing everyday and have you, the community in mind, so here is a proper introduction to myself and our staff and what makes us, us!

 My name is Tim Nelson.
-Since I was a young kid, I’ve had a drive and passion for snowboarding and skateboarding.
+Since I was young, I’ve had a drive and passion for snowboarding and skateboarding.
 I started snowboarding when I was 12, scraping my pennies together from the 4 paper routes I had, just to get that first set-up.
 Not to be too cliche, but the rest is history.
 I've chased the snow to Japan, ridden the Andes Mountains in Chile surrounded by volcanoes.
-I’ve spent countless hours driving to contests across North America and white-knuckling down icy logging roads looking for backcountry spots in BC while working on the latest Oil Country movie projects with my friends.
-Thanks to the great people and sponsors that make it possible and continue to keep me equipped with the best gear from Volcom, Capita, union, vans, nixon, coal & Country.
+I’ve spent countless hours driving to contests across North America and white-knuckling down icy logging roads looking for backcountry spots in BC while working on movie projects with my friends.
+Thanks to the great people and sponsors that make it possible and continue to keep me equipped with the best gear from Volcom, Capita, union, vans, coal & Spy optics.

 Julia and I met through snowboarding and it’s always been a passion that we share.
 She spends time with me shredding pow in the backcountry looking for the next face shot or pillow stack.
 Although she’s not in the shop day to day, she has a very important role behind the scenes with her financial and bookkeeping skills as well as helping with all of our events, trade shows and buying for the shop.
 She’s also a part of the Rosettes and has a passion to see the growth of the community of women’s riding no matter what level they’re at.